 (n) Animals which are unweaned or so young or weak that their sale would be injurious to them shall not be sold, offered for sale, or given away.

 (o) Sick or diseased animals shall be isolated from healthy animals at all times and so segregated that the illness or disease shall not be transmitted to another animal.

+(p) In addition to the requirements of this subsection, the keeping of chickens shall also be subject to the regulations set forth in Section 4-18 of the Town Code.

 Section 7: Section 4-18, entitled “General conditions for the keeping of backyard chickens,” of the Town of Pembroke Park’s Code of Ordinances, is hereby created to read as follows: